 In March 2020, the World Health Organization categorized the current coronavirus disease ("COVID-19") as a pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
-COVID-19 continues to spread throughout the United States and other countries across the world, and the duration and severity of its effects are currently unknown.
-While the Company expects the effects of the pandemic to negatively impact its results of operations, cash flows and financial position, the current level of uncertainty over the economic and operational impacts of COVID-19 means the related financial impact cannot be reasonably estimated at this time.
+COVID-19 continues to spread throughout the United States and other countries across the world.
+As of the date of this filing, significant uncertainty exists concerning the magnitude of the impact and duration of the COVID-19 pandemic.
 The Company's consolidated financial statements presented herein reflect estimates and assumptions made by management that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and reported amounts of revenue and expenses during the reporting periods presented.
-Such estimates and assumptions affect, among other things, the Company's long-lived asset valuation; inventory valuation of deferred income taxes and income tax contingencies; the allowance for doubtful accounts; and pension plan assumptions.
-Events and changes in circumstances arising after April 5, 2020, including those resulting from the impacts of COVID-19, will be reflected in management's estimates for future periods.
-Factors deriving from the COVID-19 response that have or may negatively impact sales and gross margin in the future include, but are not limitations on the ability of our employees to perform their work due to illness caused by the pandemic or local, state, or federal orders requiring employees to remain at home; limitations on the ability of our customers to conduct their business and purchase our products; and limitations on the ability of our customers to pay us on a timely basis.
+Such estimates and assumptions affect, among other things, the Company's long-lived asset valuation; inventory valuation; valuation of deferred income taxes and income tax contingencies; the allowance for doubtful accounts; and pension plan assumptions.
+Events and changes in circumstances arising after July 5, 2020, including those resulting from the impacts of COVID-19, will be reflected in management's estimates for future periods.